 Cancellation of removal under INA § 240A(a) is an important defense for lawful permanent residents who have become removable, due to criminal record or other reasons.
-The requirements for statutory eligibility are somewhat complex, and in 2019 the U.S. Supreme Court will hear a case deciding an aspect of the most complex part, the “stop-clock” rule for determining seven years of residence.
-See Barton v.
-Barr, 139 S.Ct.
-1615 (2019).
-This Advisory is a step-by-step guide to eligibility to LPR cancellation of removal, and it discusses how the rules will apply depending on the outcome in Barton v.
-Barr.
+The requirements for statutory eligibility are complex, and it is critical for advocates to understand the risks and strategies that arise from the Supreme Court’s decision on the “stop-time” rule, Barton v.
+Barr, --U.S.--, 140 S.Ct.
+1442 (2020).
+This Advisory is an updated step-by-step guide to eligibility, potential arguments, and defense strategies for LPR cancellation.

 Related: See also IDP, ILRC, NIPNLG, Practice Advisory.
 Avoiding the Stop-Time Rule after Barton v.
 Barr (June 2020) at https://www.ilrc.org/practice-advisory-avoiding-stop-time-rule-after-barton-v-barr